paulphys/templeos.online/README.md

 # templeos.online
-Try TempleOS onnline in the browser
+Try TempleOS online in the browser